ytti/pc/README.md

 $ pc --server vpaste < code.txt
 http://vpaste.net/example

-$ pc --list-servers
+$ pc list-servers
 rs: (generic) https://paste.rs/
 vpaste: (generic) http://vpaste.net/
 haste: (haste) https://hastebin.com/

-$ pc --list-backends
+$ pc list-backends
 generic
 haste
 vpaste

-$ pc --backend-info generic
+$ pc backend-info generic
 The generic backend works for any pastebin service that accepts the data in the body of a POST request and returns the access url in plain text in the response body.